QuantumIntelligenceSociety/QIO/README.md

 Quantum-powered Artificial Superintelligence.
 In our framework, we call this: Artificial Ultraintelligence (AUI).
-In other words, QASI = UAI.
+In other words, QASI = AUI.

 ### 🧠 What is AUI?
 > "Let an ultra-intelligent machine be defined as a machine that can far surpass all the intellectual activities of any man however clever."